 MVTec HALCON offers a well-equipped tool box, which contains everything you need for the entire deep learning process chain.
 With the integrated, user-friendly development environment HDevelop in HALCON all steps from image acquisition, data processing, pre-processing to inference can be performed.
 There are no interface issues to worry about.

-Additionally we developed the MVTec Deep Learning Tool, a tool to label training data for HALCON's deep-learning-based object detection and classification.
+Additionally we developed the MVTec Deep Learning Tool, a tool to label training data for HALCON's deep-learning-based object detection, classification and semantic segmentation.
 This data can be integrated seamlessly into HALCON.

 The general workflow of deep learning classification consists of the following four steps.

 Acquire the deep learning image data under conditions that are similar or even identical to the expected scenario in the live application.